debbiediscovers/twitter/README.md

 Namecheap is giving away a .me domain to all University students from four countries (UK, US, Canada and Australia) for one year.
 To get yours, go to [nc.me](http://nc.me).
 Namecheap are also offering discounted .com and other TLDs so don't settle for the .me unless you really want it (only free for one year and is 2X the price of a .com)

 If you are not from one of the four countries, don't fret.
 [Github Education](https://education.github.com/pack) has an even better offer (worth over $2,000) where you get
-- a free .me domain
+- a free .me domain from Namecheap
 - an Atom text editor
 - AWS
 - Digital Oceon hosting accounts